 If your space has an arched or curved top, you could use bamboo poles to create a Trellis for climbing beans.

-You could also make a teepee Treillage with four posts of equal height and a thin piece of wood in the middle bent over each post, so it coves them all.
+You could also make a teepee Treillage with four posts of equal height and a thin piece of wood in the middle bent over each post, so it covers them all.
 Trellis is perfect for supporting climbing plants such as beans or peas.

 This type of Treillage is perfect for cucumbers and other climbing vegetables since the lotus design will provide them with plenty of support while still allowing air to circulate the underside.